asdceg/Downloader-Application/readme - important.txt

 Welcome To Rasid Downloader From RASID Company.

- To Install App Fonts You Must Follow This Steps
+ To Install App Fonts You Must Follow These Steps

  	1 - Open Fonts Folder